katjas/PDFrenderer/README.md

 * fixed several exceptions
 * Fixed various font encoding problems (Flex in Type 1, wrong stemhints in Type 1C and inverted presentation of Type 3)
 * fixed rotation of text (http://java.net/jira/browse/PDF_RENDERER-91)
+* JPEG decoding with imageio
+* Work-around lack of YCCK decoding support in standard JRE image readers and thus allow CMYK jpeg images without using 3rd party image readers (e.g., JAI)
+* Employ local TTF files if available instead of using the built-ins as substitutes.
+Scanning of available TTFs will take some time on the first request for an unavailable TTF.
+This behaviour can be disabled by setting the system property PDFRenderer.avoidExternalTtf to true.
+The PDFRenderer.fontSearchPath system property can be used to alter the search path, though Windows and Mac OS X defaults should hopefully be sensible.
+* Added TIFF Type 2 Predictor for decoding